discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 B=456
 ```

-To load variables from a file into the process you can either write the code to do so yourself or simply use the `dotenv` package from npm by executing the command line instruction `npm install dotenv` in your project root.
-You can then require and use the package on top of your main file to load your `.env` file and attach the variables to the `process.env` global as demonstrated below:
+To load variables from a file into the process, you can use the [`dotenv` package](https://www.npmjs.com/package/dotenv).
+Install it in your project directory via `npm install dotenv`.
+You can then require and use the package to load your `.env` file and attach the variables to `process.env`:

 ```js
 // index.js